 The pandemic has affected everyone in terms of the jobs we do and the way we do them.
 It has also highlighted how important truckers are to our economy and our livelihood.
 The American Trucking Association states that prior to the pandemic, there was a shortage of approximately 60,000 drivers in 2019.
 As individuals have had to consider alternative employment opportunities, more women have been drawn to trucking.

-In Canada, roughly 3% of truck drivers are women, and according to a Women in Trucking survey conducted in 2019, women made up more than 10% of truck drivers in the US which was an increase from 7.8% in 2018.
+In Canada, roughly 3% of female truck drivers, and according to a Women in Trucking survey conducted in 2019, women made up more than 10% of truck drivers in the US which was an increase from 7.8% in 2018.
 However, when adding supporting roles such as technicians, managers and dispatchers, women made up about 43% of the workforce.
 Trucking isn’t an easy industry as it requires a great deal of training and experience to succeed, but it is a rewarding career.

 Although trucking can be difficult at times and results in being away from home, women entering the industry are sharing their experiences on social media and trying to show that trucking is for everyone.
 Clarissa Rankin, a TikTok influencer and truck driver, says the biggest question she gets from other women is “How can I get started?”.